Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Refinancing Your Student Loans

-Refinancing your student loans may offer yet another step closer to your goal.
-Student loan refinancing is when you borrow a new loan (which is used to pay off your original loans) at a new interest rate and/or a new term.
+Refinancing your student loans might offer yet another step closer to your goal.
+Student loan refinancing is when you borrow a new loan (which is used to pay off your original loans) at a new interest rate and/or a new loan term.

-It’s also very important to understand that by refinancing your federal loans, you lose federal student loan protections such as deferment, forbearance, and access to income-driven repayment programs.
-Take this into consideration before moving forward with student loan refinancing with a private lender.
-If you don’t think you’ll want or need to take advantage of federal loan protections, however, refinancing can potentially help you pay less over the life of your loans.
+However, it’s very important to understand that by refinancing your federal loans, you lose federal student loan protections such as deferment and forbearance, and access to income-driven repayment programs.
+Take this into very careful consideration before moving forward with student loan refinancing with a private lender.

 The Takeaway